fidesmo/gradle-javacard/Readme.md

 --------

   - convert a package of class files into a cap file
   - specify multiple classes implementing Applet for later installation
+  - add external EXP files to build

 Usage
 -----